Skip to content

 5. You are implementing distributed tracing for a high-traffic e-commerce site.
 You configure your OTel Collectors to sample 10% of all traces.
 The next day, developers complain that whenever a checkout fails, the corresponding trace is almost always missing from Tempo.
 Why did this sampling strategy fail your team, and what approach would guarantee error traces are kept?

 You implemented head-based sampling, which makes a randomized keep-or-drop decision at the very beginning of the request lifecycle before the system knows whether the transaction will succeed or fail.
 Because failures are statistically rare, a 10% random sample means there is a 90% chance that the trace for a failed checkout is immediately discarded.
 To guarantee that valuable traces are retained, you must implement tail-based sampling in your OTel Collector architecture.
-Tail-based sampling buffers the entire trace in memory until it completes, allowing you to evaluate the full transaction and apply intelligent policies that always keep traces containing errors or high latency while randomly sampling the successful, routine requests.
+Tail-based sampling buffers the entire trace in memory until it completes, allowing you to evaluate the full transaction and apply intelligent policies that typically keep traces containing errors or high latency while randomly sampling the successful, routine requests.

 6. A poorly configured Java application goes into a crash loop, spamming multiline stack traces at DEBUG level.
 Within an hour, it consumes your entire daily logging quota in Loki, causing logs from other critical services to be dropped.
 How can you design a multi-layered filtering strategy to prevent this single service from monopolizing your log pipeline?